WASD blocks your fingers

 Discover the problem MoveMaster solves.

-With a keyboard, many actions are only possible sequentially or through awkward simultaneous finger movements.
-Not because you are too slow, but because the input system itself occupies fingers you need for other actions.
+On a keyboard, many inputs can only be performed sequentially or through awkward finger combinations.
+Not because you're too slow, but because the input system itself occupies fingers that could otherwise be used for additional actions.

-MoveMaster separates movement from your fingers.
-Your wrist handles movement control while your fingers stay free for everything else happening in-game.
+The MoveMaster separates movement from your fingers.
+Your wrist takes over movement control, freeing your fingers for additional actions instead of keeping them permanently occupied with WASD.

-When movement no longer blocks the same finger space, combinations of movement and actions become much cleaner and more direct to execute.
+When movement no longer blocks the same finger space, combinations of movement and actions become cleaner, smoother, and more direct to execute.

-You lose less control because basic movement no longer constantly competes with other keys for priority.
+You lose less control because basic movement no longer constantly competes with other key inputs.

-MoveMaster is not a cosmetic replacement for WASD.
-It fundamentally changes where movement happens — and that is exactly where its advantage lies.
+The MoveMaster is not a cosmetic replacement for WASD.
+It fundamentally changes where movement takes place—and that is exactly where its advantage lies.

 Comparison

-Your fingers remain free for additional inputs instead of permanently carrying the burden of basic movement.
+Your fingers remain available for additional inputs instead of carrying the burden of basic movement at all times.

 Several fingers are already occupied by basic movement and are no longer fully available for other actions.

-Movement and actions conflict less directly because they no longer rely on the same input pattern.
+Movement and actions conflict less often because they no longer rely on the same input pattern.
+Each finger has a clearly defined set of keys.
+There is no need to stretch across keys, reducing the risk of misinputs.

-Your fingers can focus more on additional keys, abilities, or more complex combinations.
+With movement handled differently, the fingers can focus more on additional keys, abilities, and more complex combinations.

 How to adapt to the new control paradigm.

-The biggest misconception is treating MoveMaster like a normal keyboard.
+The biggest misconception is treating the MoveMaster like a regular keyboard.

-At first, it feels unfamiliar.
-That is normal.
+At first, it feels unusual.
+That's completely normal.
 Your brain is trained for traditional keyboard movement and needs time to adapt.

 Ready to try it?

-Once you realize what has been limiting you, the next step is simple:
+Once you understand what has been limiting you, the next step is simple: experience what movement feels like without your fingers being tied up—or dive deeper into the technical side of the MoveMaster.